S0LDR/AlphaX-Docs/docs/Games/Bloxburg/autobuild.md

 ## Important Note

 You **can not** convert youtube videos to base IDs, nor can you prevent pictures.
-If you really think you can, I reccommend not using the script as your stupidity will get yourself ***banned permanently*** from Bloxburg, and we can't do anything about it when you come crying to us.
+If you really think you can,  I recommend against using this script because you may get yourself ***banned permanently*** and we can't help you when that happens.

 ## Saving A Base